User Decision Guidance with Selective Explanation Presentation from Explainable-AI

-where $\delta(a, b) = 1$ if and only if $a = b$. $\odot$ denotes an element-wise product. $CNN$ is a three-layer CNN model.
-For $SentenceEncoder$, we used the E5 (embeddings from bidirectional encoder representations) model~\cite{wang2022text} with pretrained parameters\footnote{https://huggingface.co/intfloat/multilingual-e5-large}.
+where $\odot$ denotes an element-wise product. $CNN$ is a three-layer CNN model.
+For $TextEncoder$, we used the E5 (embeddings from bidirectional encoder representations) model~\cite{wang2022text} with pretrained parameters\footnote{https://huggingface.co/intfloat/multilingual-e5-large}.